German stocks - Factors to watch on June 13

-BERLIN/FRANKFURT, June 13 The DAX top-30 index looked set to open 0.4 percent higher on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0612 GMT.
+BERLIN/FRANKFURT, June 13 (Reuters) - The DAX top-30 index looked set to open 0.4 percent higher on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0612 GMT.

 The following are some of the factors that may move German stocks: